JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-image fit="contain" url="https://ia800502.us.archive.org/BookReader/BookReaderImages.php?id=mobot31753000811155&itemPath=%2F18%2Fitems%2Fmobot31753000811155&server=ia800502.us.archive.org&page=n215_w576" title="John Gerard, _The herball, or Generall historie of plantes_, London, 1578, Missouri Botanical Gardeny">
 <param ve-entity eid="Q1333338" title="John Gerard">

-Dodoens’s _Florum, et Coronariarum_ participated in transregional European exchanges of iconography and ideas related to the sunflower.
+Dodoens participated in transregional European exchanges of iconography and ideas related to the sunflower.
 This network visualization posits a preliminary model for studying points of intersection among Dodoens and authors, artists, translators, plant collectors, patrons, and other figures, all of who were active in Europe between the 1550s and the 1650s.
-The web of interactions also shows some instances in which illustrations of sunflowers—_Flos Solis Maior_, _Flos Solis Minor_, and _Chrysanthemum Peruvianum_—migrated from one herbal to another, possibly through intermediary sources.
+The web of interactions also shows some instances in which illustrations of sunflowers—_Flos Solis maior_, _Flos Solis minor_, and _Chrysanthemum Peruvianum_—migrated from one herbal to another, possibly through intermediary sources.
 These borrowings raise questions about the significance of individual plants and pictures, about relationships of images to texts, about patterns of artistic exchange, and about the role of iconography in processes of knowledge production.
 <param ve-d3plus-ring-network url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/graphs/Helianthus_annuus_network_iconography.tsv" center="Rembert Dodoens">

 <param ve-entity eid="Q110347" title="Johann Konrad von Gemmingen" aliases="Prince Bishop of Eichstätt">